ASD0x41/Assembly-Programming-Package/README.md

 + This package has been designed primarily for students of **FAST-NUCES** studying the Computer Organisation & Assembly Language (**COAL**) course.
 + Don't forget to star and share about this repository if you find this package helpful. :)
 ---
-**Disclaimer: The given tools belong to their respective owners.
+**DISCLAIMER: The given tools belong to their respective owners.
 I have only bundled them together and written some NppExec scripts to make it easier for students to program in assembly in the course of their studies.**